samuel1008/BEWD_SF_12_Homework/README.md

 ----------------

-**Submit homework by pushing to your bewd_sf_10_homework repo, then submit a pull request** Homework is given each Tuesday, and is always due the next Tuesday.
-Feedback on each assignment will be complete by Thursday.
+**Submit homework by pushing to your bewd_sf_10_homework repo, then submit a pull request** Homework is given each Thursday, and is always due the next Thursday.
+Feedback on each assignment will be complete by the following Tuesday.

 | HW # | Assignment | Class Topic | Due Date | Feedback <br> _(if hw submitted by due date)_ |
 | :--------: | ---------- | ----------- | -------- | -------- |